 And that is wherein the societal problem lies.
 (But that must remain to be explored at another time and place.)

 It is quite understandable, therefore, that those who have fully changed from one sex to the other want to blend in with the rest of society’s way of thinking.
 That way, if fully hidden within society, they are left alone to live out their lives in relative safety.
 They have conformed to present day society’s rules.
 They have bought into the bipolar structure.
 They are perpetuating the very thing that caused them so much turmoil in the first place.
 But then, they are no longer trapped in the wrong body, are they?
-They are free to take up a new life, one diametrically opposite to the sex to which they were assigned at birth.
+They are free to take up a new life, one diametrically opposite to the gender to which they were assigned at birth.

 Having reached their goal, are they transgender, really?
 Well, they could be.
 But if they considered themselves neither man, nor woman, in the first place I would question the need for a sex change.
 Put another way, why would one whose gender is somewhere between pure man and pure woman, (whatever those states are defined as), mutilate their body so?

-It is my guess that those who undergo a change of sex, and who still consider themselves as somewhere between man and woman, are those who are in trouble.
+It is my guess that those who undergo a physical change of anatomy, and who still consider themselves as somewhere between man and woman, are those who are in trouble.
 They are the ones who make statement such as, "You are only a cross dresser.
 At the end of the day you can change back to being a man.
 I cannot.
 How can you understand where I am coming from?"

 Logically, if one is a woman, and has changed physical sex to reflect the female, why on earth would they even consider "changing back to being a man" at the end of the day?
 It is beyond comprehension.
 And why call attention to one’s self if you want to blend in with the rest of society?